-Joseph H. Engbeck Jr., Vice-President, has written extensively about the history of California and the American West.
+Joseph H. Engbeck Jr. was an original founder of the Friends of Claremont Canyon in 1972, an organization which later merged with the Claremont Canyon Conservancy in 2001.
+For many years as our vice president, Joe now sits on our Advisory Board.
+Joe has written extensively about the history of California and the American West.
 He has been actively involved in the environmental movement since 1960, including Save the Redwoods League, Save the Bay, the California Historical Society, and People for Open Space.
-He was editor of the State Park System's publications program as well as founder of the Claremont-Elmwood Neighborhood Association and the Friends of Claremont Canyon.
+He was editor of the State Park System's publications program as well as founder of the Claremont-Elmwood Neighborhood Association.

 Jon Kaufman, Vice President, was executive vice president and a partner at Solem & Associates, a San Francisco-based public relations before retiring in 2015.
 Jon's work involved working with public officials and advising clients on public policy issues, including public utilities and transportation, land use, and energy, throughout the Bay Area.
 His interest in wildlife conservation and the environment date from his childhood growing up in Cleveland, Ohio where is father was a city planner and worked to save local parkland.
 Jon heads up the stewardship program for the Conservancy.